PatrickKyei/exception/_posts/2022-04-09-LOVE-is-a-LOSING-GAME.md

 ![kind love](/assets/img/kind-love.jpg){: .shadow }

 > **4** Love is patient, love is kind.
-It does not envy, it does not boast, it is not proud. **5** It does not dishnor others, it is not self-seeking, it is not easily angered, it keeps no record of wrongs. **6** Love does not delight in evil but rejoices with the truth. **7** It always protects, always trust, always hopes, always perseveres.
+It does not envy, it does not boast, it is not proud. **5** It does not dishonor others, it is not self-seeking, it is not easily angered, it keeps no record of wrongs. **6** Love does not delight in evil but rejoices with the truth. **7** It always protects, always trust, always hopes, always perseveres.

 Love comes with a lot of promises.
 You go into it hearing many promises and giving a lot of promises of your own without knowing exactly what to expect in return.
 So yeah, from the onset, you start giving something without knowing what to get in return.